 I spent 2 days in Vienna as part of my Europe rail trip in summer 2017.
 And much to my surprise, Vienna was my favorite stop on my trip!

 Below, I’ve listed some things to do in Vienna, as well as where to stay, what to see and, most importantly, what to eat.
+Not all of the tours, lodging, and activities mentioned below are ones I personally experienced, but I tried to explicitly state which ones I did experience and can personally recommend.
+Enjoy!

 Getting to Vienna